Choosing between visiting San Diego Zoo and SeaWorld? Here are tips to help you decide, a chart comparing both, and the latest ticket discounts.

 Can You Bring Your Own Food into the Zoo or SeaWorld?

 You can bring all kinds of food and drinks into the San Diego Zoo as long as you carry them.
-No coolers, glass bottles, straws or alcohol allowed.
+No coolers, glass bottles, straws, or alcohol are allowed.
 Bring your favorite treats and have a picnic at one of the many tables placed throughout the park.
-Choose one with a great view, like Treetops Café.
+Choose one with a great view, like Treetops Café or Sabertooth Grill.

 SeaWorld only allows you to bring in water bottles and baby food.
 You can only eat your own food in the picnic areas outside the park entrance.

 SeaWorld has one way to save on food costs that the Zoo does not.
-It’s their All Day Dining Deal (check current prices on the SeaWorld dining page).
-All you can eat at SeaWorld San Diego for one price (adult $35+, child $20+).
+It’s their Ticket + All Day Dining Bundle (check current prices on the SeaWorld dining page).
+All you can eat at SeaWorld San Diego for one price ($30).
 You can drop in once every hour to any of the participating restaurants and get 1 entrée, 1 side or dessert, and 1 non-alcohol beverage.
 Restrictions may apply.

 Which Has the Most Exhibits?

 (Want a fun challenge?
-See San Diego Zoo and Safari Park in the same day!)
+See San Diego Zoo and Safari Park on the same day!)

 SeaWorld is chartered as a marine mammal park and is also an oceanarium.
 There are probably less than 100 marine species in residence there.
 Among the standouts are: